dakiva/nogo/README.md

 This library is still really early in development and has not had a "locked" release yet.
 This is a great time to provide suggestions, ideas.
 Pull requests are welcome.

 * TODO
-  - Implement container level ACLs with support for inheriting access.
-SecureResources currently define a parent, but the access control resolution strategy does not take this into account when resolving access.
   - Provide out of the box repositories for RDBMS.
   - Support for groups.
 This is useful when managing ACLs.
 Currently principals must be added directly to ACLs.
-  - Support for resource ownership.

 About
 =====